Kenneth-Macharia/harvest-validator/README.md

     4. Submissions where the GPS coordinates of one farm are within 200 meters of another recorded farm
     5. Submissions where the photo submitted is a duplicate of another photo that was submitted.

-## Running tha app
+## How to run the app

-1. Clone app repo on a local machine which has python and git installed
+1. Clone this repo on a machine which has python and git installed

     `git clone https://github.com/Kenneth-Macharia/harvest-validator.git`